Blakeview: Education

 The southern education precinct off Uley Road and Park Lake Boulevard was established in 1992 includes Blakeview Primary School, Trinity College Blakeview Campus and Blakeview preschool off Jamieson Road being built adjacent to Craigmore High School (formerly Smithfield High) which opened in 1970.

 Blakes Crossing Christian College operated by Christian Community Ministries opened for reception to year 5 in 2014 and intends to gradually extend to year 12 and a total of 700 students.
 At the beginning of 2014 it had only six students enrolled, using the Lendlease land sales offices for classrooms until the school's own buildings could be constructed.
 It is now sited in its own buildings, not far from the Blakes Crossing shopping precinct and parks.

 Facilities and attractions

 Parks

 There are several parks and reserves throughout the suburb, especially along Smith Creek and Main Terrace.
 Many of the parks are provided with playground equipment.

 Shopping

 There is a neighbourhood shopping precinct on Main Terrace with two supermarkets, food outlets, butcher, newsagent, medical services and a bottle shop.
 There is also a commercial precinct fronting Main North Road in the southern part of Blakeview with a fuel outlet, health and retail facilities, and another fuel outlet on Main North Road in the northern part of the suburb.

+Blakes Crossing also has a commercial and retail precinct off Craigmore Road.

 Transportation

 Blakeview is serviced by Main North Road, connecting the suburb to Adelaide city centre.

-Blakeview is serviced by several public transport services run by Adelaide Metro to Elizabeth, Smithfield, Munno Para, the Adelaide CBD and a school bus to Roma Mitchell Secondary College.
+Blakeview is serviced by several Adelaide Metro bus services to Elizabeth, Smithfield, Munno Para, the Adelaide CBD and a school bus to Roma Mitchell Secondary College.